 Mountaineers need equipment that can handle the most demanding of conditions, and usually at a more demanding cost.
 You simply can’t use rope bought from the nearest hardware store to rappel up a cliff face, nor can you use your biking helmet for a climbing one.
-In a way, everything a mountaineer depends on is specialized for the task of mountain climbing; after all, there are not a lot of uses in the city for crampons.
+In a way, everything a mountaineer relies on specializes in the task of mountain climbing; after all, crampons don’t have many uses in the city.

 Making Light of It